pdumais/synth/modules/sequencer/README.md

     - Power: +12, -12, +5, Ground
     - 8 pins for potentiometers wipers, 8 pins for their input voltage from the 4017, 1 pin for their ground
 ### Outputs
-    - daisy-chain connector
     - CV
     - Gate

-## How to use
-TODO:
-    connect clk barrel and pause button to the input header connect a on-mom push button to the "reset button" header.
-Or use a jumper to leave out the reset function If not daisy-chaining to a 2nd sequencer, set jumper on pin 1&2 of "split select" If a daisy chain is needed, connect the "daisy chain" header to the "input" header of the 2nd sequencer
-    TODO: connection of counter selection